lucky845/github-profile-statistics-card/README-EN.md

 1. Create an account on [Vercel](https://vercel.com/)
 2. Click the "New Project" button
 3. Import your GitHub repository
-4. Add `MONGODB_URI` in the "Environment Variables" section
+4. 添加 `MONGODB_URI` in the "Environment Variables" section
 5. Click the "Deploy" button

 </details>